gravitational/teleport/README.md

 assumes one of these roles:

 * Auth server
-* SSH node
+* SSH server
-* Web access portal
+* Proxy

 **Auth server**

-Auth server is connected to Etcd backend and acts as:
+Auth server is connected to Etcd backend or embedded bolt database and acts as:

+* Teleport Auth Server acts as Authentication and Authorization server,
-* User and host certificate authority server.
+* SSH host and user certificate authority
+* Stores audit logs and access records and is the only stateful component in the system.

 Read more about SSH authorities in this [intro article](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssh-ca-to-validate-hosts-and-clients-with-ubuntu)
-* Web and SSH keys access checker - it grants revokes access to users
-* Audit logs collector, every other SSH node ships access logs to it

 **Note:** Auth server does not itself provide any support for interactive sessions and remote command execution

-**SSH node**
+**SSH server**

-SSH node is a stateless node that connects to the the auth server authenticating using it's host certificate and relies on Auth server for authorization and authentication.
+Teleport SSH server is a simple stateless server written in Go that only supports SSH user certificates as authentication method, generates structured events and supports interactive collaborative sessions

 **Web access portal**